 Step 3.
-Define the DATAMOVE Retry Limit
+Define the DATAMOVE Retry and Autolog Limits

-If a DATAMOVE machine is unable to link to a minidisk because a user user is linked to a disk for which a CMDISK command has been issued, or the directory change to transfer the minidisk to DATAMOVE has not been placed online, the FORMAT/COPY/CLEAN request will be placed into the DATAMOVE machine's retry queue.
+If a DATAMOVE machine is unable to link to a minidisk because a user is linked to a disk for which a CMDISK command has been issued, or because the directory change to transfer the minidisk to DATAMOVE has not been placed online, then the FORMAT/COPY/CLEAN request will be placed into the DATAMOVE machine's retry queue.
 The DM\MAXIMUM\RETRIES value determines the maximum size of this retry queue.
-It has no effect on the number of times one request will be retried.
-After DIRMAINT has been notified that this limit has been reached, DIRMAINT will not assign any more work to that particular DATAMOVE machine.
-The default value for DM\MAXIMUM\RETRIES= is 10.
-The format of the entry is
+After DirMaint has been notified that this limit has been reached, DirMaint will not assign any more work to that particular DATAMOVE machine.
+A value in the range of 0 through 9999 may be specified.
+The default is 10.
+If a value outside the valid range is specified, then the value will be set to 1.